-The Colorado River flows through seven U.S. states: Arizona, New Mexico, Colorado, California, Nevada, Wyoming, and Utah.
+The Colorado River flows through seven U.S. states: Arizona, New Mexico, Colorado, California, Nevada, and Utah.
 The water supply, fish, hydropower production, and other benefits of this river are important to all seven states.
 Its 25 major tributaries also offer water to millions of people in the seven states through which it flows.
 The river passes through eleven national parks, including the Grand Canyon, Rocky Mountain National Park, and Arches National Park.
 The Colorado River Basin encompasses the river and its tributaries, including the Green, Gunnison, Little Colorado, San Juan, Virgin, Bill Williams, and Gila Rivers and the areas they drain.

 The Colorado River begins as a little stream draining a wet meadow on the Continental Divide above La Poudre Pass in Rocky Mountain National Park, about 25 miles north of Lake Granby.
 The Continental Divide separates the Gulf of Mexico and Pacific Ocean watersheds of North America, Colorado’s Grand and Larimer counties, and Rocky Mountain National Park’s northern limit near the river’s headwaters.

 In contrast to the steep mountain gorges above Grand Junction, the Colorado River becomes a meandering river in the Grand Valley.
 It varies in width from 200 to 1,200 feet, and in depth from 6 to 30 feet, with some deeper places.
 As it enters the Colorado Plateau, the river bends northwest, passing through Fruita and Ruby Canyon.
 Just before entering Utah, it turns southwest once more.